 Despite problems with paid links overwhelming the algorithms of some of the largest search engines, like Russia’s Yandex, there’s no alternative to them as of yet.

-In 2013, Yandex tried to get away with dropping links as a ranking factor but the poor search results led them to add links as a ranking signal once again.
+In 2013, Yandex tried to avoid dropping links as a ranking factor, but the poor search results led them to add links as a ranking signal once again.

 If you’re tired of seeing Amazon ranking above your site, it’s time to get serious about your link building.

-I hate to break it to you, but bloggers and media are not going to link to your add-to-cart pages.
+I hate to break it to you, but bloggers and media will not link to your add-to-cart pages.
 Most e-commerce sites are skinny on content, so your opportunities for link building are relatively limited.
 But links are powerful.